GST/HST Information for Charities

 You are a charity resident in Alberta, and you are registered for the GST/HST.
 You operate an art gallery and use the net tax calculation for charities.
 Your main revenue is taxable gallery admissions.

-During your reporting period, you earned revenues from exempt supplies of parking and admissions to a fund-raising dinner.
+During the reporting period, you earned revenues from exempt supplies of parking spaces and exempt supplies of admissions to a fund-raising dinner.
+Given that these revenue sources are from exempt supplies, they will not be included in your taxable revenues.
 In addition, you purchased computer equipment for use more than 50% in your commercial activities.
 You also purchased and installed a ventilation system in a building that you own and use more than 50% in commercial activities.

 Your taxable revenues and expenses are as follows: